-"The program has so much potential and that's the main reason why I came to VCU," added Rogers.
-"My coaching philosophy is that we go fast and we have athletic players that can do great things on the court and in the classroom.
+"The program has so much potential, and that's the main reason why I came to VCU," says Rogers.
+"My coaching philosophy is that we go fast, and we have athletic players that can do great things on the court and in the classroom.
 There's a solid foundation in place, but now we look to operate at an even higher level."

 |JODY ROGERS - COACHING HISTORY|

 |1999||Indianapolis||22-15||4-12||First winning season|

 |2003||Indianapolis||29-11||12-3||GLVC Champions; NCAA

 |2007||Indianapolis||33-4||18-1||17|| NCAA Second